-1. Call a funeral home, mortuary or crematorium who will handle all the necessary details for you, including arranging for the deceased to be picked up from the hospital, hospice center or other location.
+Call a funeral home, mortuary, or crematorium that will handle all the necessary details for you, including arranging for the deceased to be picked up from the hospital, hospice center, or other location.

-2. Contact relatives and clergy to notify them and begin discussing next steps, including wakes, funerals and memorials or services.
+Contact relatives and clergy to notify them and begin discussing the next steps, including wakes, funerals, and memorials or services.
 Be sure to confirm availability for clergy as well.
 While availability may seem like a given, many priests, rabbis, and ministers are asked to oversee several funerals each month, meaning their time — and availability at the church or synagogue — could be limited.

-4. Make plans for your loved one’s home.
-Ask a friend, relative or neighbor to keep an eye on things, caring for any pets, accepting food and gifts, taking calls and keeping the home secure in the coming days.
-I was shocked to see the number of packages, notes, well-wishers and phone calls that my father received after his death.
-People who, simply, didn’t know who to reach out to tried to come by the house and, by having someone there 24/7, we were able to better notify friends and colleagues while, at the same time, garnering more support than we ever even knew we had.
+Make plans for your loved one’s home.
+Ask a friend, relative, or neighbor to keep an eye on things, care for any pets, accept food and gifts, take calls, and keep the home secure in the coming days.
+I was shocked to see the number of packages, notes, well-wishers, and phone calls that my father received after his death.
+People who, simply, didn’t know who to reach out to tried to come by the house, and, by having someone there 24/7, we were able to better notify friends and colleagues while, at the same time, garnering more support than we ever even knew we had.

-Finalize obituaries and eulogies and get anything that will be published online or in print to the funeral director, website or newspaper.
+Finalize obituaries and eulogies and get anything that will be published online or in print to the funeral director, website, or newspaper.
 Be sure to share any printed content with a close friend or relative to ensure all details are accurate and nothing essential has been omitted.
 Writing eulogies may be more difficult because they are less factual and more emotional.
-Here are three tips for writing a meaningful eulogy.
+Check out our blog piece on How to Write a Eulogy here.

-Finalize funeral plans including flowers, military benefits, music and other last minute details.
+Finalize funeral plans including flowers, military benefits, music, and other last-minute details.
 Be sure relatives, friends, co-workers, and neighbors have been notified so they can make plans to attend the service.

 In the Week That Follows

 Collect documents you’ll need to finalize the probate process.
-This includes everything from funeral and death certificates to wills, birth certificates, social security information, marriage license and deeds to homes, cars and other major property.
+This includes everything from funeral and death certificates to wills, birth certificates, social security information, marriage license, and deeds to homes, cars, and other major property.